Summary: In this tutorial, you will learn about SQL constraints, which allow you to enforce the integrity of data automatically.

 - If the deferment_timing is INITIALLY DEFERRED, the constraint is checked only at the end of the transaction.

-Notice that different database system implements constraints with variations so please read the documentation for more information on constraints on a specific platform.
+Notice that different database systems implement constraints with variations, so please read the documentation for more information on constraints on a specific platform.

-In this tutorial, we have discusses the SQL constraints, its scope, and detailed syntax.
+In this tutorial, we have discussed the SQL constraints, its scope, and detailed syntax.